A belated happy birthday to John James “Sean” Kelly, who was born on May 24, 1956.

 Kelly’s education ended at the young age of 13 when he was forced to leave school to help on the farm after his father fell ill.
 He later began working as a bricklayer in order to further help support his family.

-The young Kelly’s introduction to cycling came by way of his brother Joe, who had established himself amongst the locals as a fledgeling rider after winning a few local races.
+The young Kelly’s introduction to cycling came by way of his brother Joe, who had established himself as a fledgeling rider after winning a few local races.

 Kelly later entered his first race in 1970 at Kennedy Terrace in Carrickbeg, County Waterford, part of Carrick-on-Suir.
 The race was an eight-mile (13 km) handicap, which meant the novice riders started first, while the more seasoned juniors began last.